Commercial roundwood removals

 Until 1995/96, the statistics followed the working year (1 August-31 July).
 Since 1996, the figures have referred to calendar years.

 Figures on wood fuel have not been included since 2006.

-The figures are published annually.
+The figures are published quarterly and annually.

 Until 31 December 1995, quantities cut for sale from private forests and municipal forests were reported by the municipal forest administration, and wood from common forests and State forests by their respective management.
 The reports were collected by the forest administration in each county and forwarded to Statistics Norway.

 Since January 1996, the figures on industrial wood have been provided by the Norwegian Agriculture Agency through the Register of Timber Trade and Diverted Forest Trust Fund.
 The firm Skog-Data AS manages the register.
 The data in the register comes from the scaling of the timber sold.
 As from 2015 data are received from The Norwegian Agreculture Agency.